Integralist/Fresh-Install/README.md

 See the `Shell` directory that includes a .zshrc file which imports a Zsh settings file on Dropbox.

+We need to symlink our .zshrc file from our home directory to our Dropbox version...

+`ln -s ~/Dropbox/Fresh\ Install/Shell/.zshrc ~/.zshrc`

 ## Sublime Text

 To sync our packages and settings we need to symlink references via the terminal to point to our `Fresh Install/Sublime Text 3` directory